Bugs in My Belly?

 Small intestine bacterial overgrowth is the leading cause of irritable bowel syndrome.
 It is a condition in which bacteria which are normally found in the large intestine have overgrown into the small intestine

-SIBO is associated with a number of chronic illnesses which you can read about on sibotest.com.
+SIBO is associated with a number of chronic illnesses which you can read about on sibotest.com. and include diabetes and crohns disease,

 A simplistic way to look at this is to consider the microbiome within your gut.
 This is the bacteria and their environment.